AudiusProject/audius-protocol/dev-tools/README.md

 ## Setup

 Make sure you've done `npm i` at the root of the repo.
-This will run `dev-tools/setup.sh`
+This will run `dev-tools/setup.sh`.

+You may need to restart your shell, or do `. ~/.profile` to ensure everything is in your path.

-You can also install dev-tools without cloning the repo by doing:
+Alternatively, you can install dev-tools without cloning the repo by doing:

 ```bash
 curl "https://raw.githubusercontent.com/AudiusProject/audius-protocol/main/dev-tools/setup.sh" | bash